 International students are permitted to join the Corps of Cadets and follow a curriculum leading to a license as a Merchant Marine Officer.
 However, only American citizens can be licensed.
 The Coast Guard may administer a license examination to a foreign Cadet and report the results by letter.
 A foreign Cadet need not take and complete the license examination as a prerequisite to graduation.
-Questions about the Corps of Cadets should be directed to the Office of the Commandant at (409) 740-4588 or the Student Relations Office at (409) 740-4428.
+Questions about the Corps of Cadets should be directed to the Student Relations Office at (409) 740-4428.